 National Jewish Health

-Dr. Kappler is also a member of the Integrated Department of Immunology at National Jewish Health, Denver, and a professor of immunology and pharmacology and a member of the Biomolecular Structure Program at the University of Colorado Health Sciences Center.
+Dr. Kappler is also a member of the Department of Biomedical Research at National Jewish Health, Denver, and a distinguished professor in the Departments of Immunology/Microbiology and Pharmacology and a member of the Biomolecular Structure Program at the University of Colorado Health Sciences Center.
+He also holds an appointment in the Basic and Translational Research Division of the Barbara Davis Center for Childhood Diabetes.

 John Kappler says he was the kind of youngster who would break appliances apart to see how all the pieces inside might work together.
 That curiosity first led him to pursue engineering as an undergraduate at Lehigh University.
 But after being inspired by a professor, he switched to biochemistry and eventually obtained a Ph.D. from Brandeis University in the field.